dmolsen/Detector/README.md

 ## Demo of Detector ##

 A very [simple demo of Detector](http://detector.dmolsen.com/) is available for testing.
+It's also now in production on the [West Virginia University home page](http://www.wvu.edu/).

 ## Features ##

-The following features are as of v0.8.0 of Detector:
+The following features are as of v0.8.2 of Detector:

 * stores features detected with [Modernizr 2.5.2](http://www.modernizr.com/) ([list](http://detector.dmolsen.com/demo/modernizr-listing/)) and browser & device information detected with [ua-parser-php](https://github.com/tobie/ua-parser/tree/master/php) (based on [ua-parser](http://code.google.com/p/ua-parser/)) on the server as part of a browser profile for easy retrieval
 * uses the user agent string as a unique key for looking up information (e.g. one profile per user agent)